umbraco/UmbracoDocs/13/umbraco-engage/installation/licensing.md

 # Licensing

-Umbraco Commerce is a commercial product.
-You can run Umbraco Commerce unrestricted locally without the need for a license.
-Running Umbraco Commerce in the public domain will display a warning banner in the backoffice and will limit the maximum number of orders to 20.
+Umbraco Engage is a commercial product.
+You can run Umbraco Engage unrestricted locally without the need for a license.
+Running Umbraco Engage in the public domain will display a warning banner in the backoffice and will limit the maximum number of orders to 20.
 To remove these restrictions, you'll need to have a **valid license**.

 ## How does it work?